CalebCoughenour/Currency-Exchange/README.md

 * In the root directory run "npm install"
 * Once the installs have successfully completed, run "npm run start" to open and run website

-## Crypto Search Bar
+## Crypto Search Bar - optional

+* Create an account and get API key from [Nomics](https://p.nomics.com/pricing)
-* If you want to use the crypto search you will need to remove all commented out code in index.src, index.html & crypto-search-api.js
+* Un-comment code in index.src, index.html & crypto-search-api.js
-* Next, add your API key to the .env file by typing "CRYPTO_API_KEY={your key here}"
+* Add your API key to the .env file by typing "CRYPTO_API_KEY={your key here}"

 ## Known Bugs